csl-622/skillset_work/README.md

 #                   Project :- Answering the QUESTION :
 # How does knowledge come by ? and Which Condition is Ideal for Knowledge Building ?

-#                 A guide to Run Compoents of the Progect
+#                 A guide to Run Components of the Progect

 prog.py :-